KDDI (OTCMKTS:KDDIY) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of KDDI (OTCMKTS:KDDIY) from a buy rating to a hold rating in a research note published on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of KDDI (OTCMKTS:KDDIY) from a buy rating to a hold rating in a research report report published on Wednesday, Zacks.com reports.

 According to Zacks, “KDDI Corporation is a comprehensive communications company offering both fixed-line and mobile communications services.
 For individual customers, KDDI offers its mobile communications and fixed-line communications like broadband Internet/telephone services under the brand name au.
 For business clients, KDDI provides all services in the Information and Communication Technology realm, from Fixed Mobile Convergence networks to data centers, applications, and security strategies.
 KDDI Corporation is headquartered in Tokyo, Japan. “

-Separately, ValuEngine raised shares of KDDI from a strong sell rating to a sell rating in a research report on Friday, August 28th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
-KDDI presently has a consensus rating of Hold and a consensus price target of $14.00.
+Separately, ValuEngine upgraded shares of KDDI from a strong sell rating to a sell rating in a research report on Friday, August 28th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the stock.
+KDDI currently has a consensus rating of Hold and an average target price of $14.00.

 KDDI Corporation provides telecommunications services in Japan and internationally.
 It operates through four segments: Personal Services, Life Design Services, Business Services, and Global Services.
 The Personal Services segment offers mobile services under the au and MVNO brands; fixed-line services under the au Hikari brand; and FTTH services, CATV services, and others.